jason-kills-u/cruelscript/README.md

 # cruelscript
 cruelscript implementation in c++.

-cruelscript is a subset of brainf*ck.
+cruelscript is a a programming language inspired by brainf*ck.
 The only difference is cruelscript only uses '+', '-' and '.'

 to use: